jambonz/sbc-registrar/README.md

 ## Configuration

-Configuration is provided via the [config](https://www.npmjs.com/package/config) package.
+Configuration is provided via the [npmjs config](https://www.npmjs.com/package/config) package.
 The following elements make up the configuration for the application:
 ##### drachtio server location
 ```
 {